 Non-employee directors of the Company receive an annual retainer of \$40,000.
 The committee chairmen receive an additional annual retainer of \$3,000.
 No separate fees are paid for attendance at Board or committee meetings.
 One-half of the annual retainer is required to be paid in shares of the Company's Common Stock under the Directors' Stock Plan, with the balance payable in cash.
-Directors may elect to receive up to 100 percent of their annual retainer is share of stock.
+Directors may elect to receive up to 100 percent of their annual retainer in shares of stock.
 The number of shares received under the plan is determined by dividing the applicable retainer amount by the average price of a share of stock on the last business day preceding July 1 of each year.
 In addition, directors are reimbursed for their reasonable expenses in attending meetings of the Board and committees, including travel expenses to and from meetings.

 The Directors' Retirement Plan was frozen as of December 31, 1995.
 Consequently, only four of the current directors are entitled to receive a retirement benefit under this plan because they had completed at least five years of service as a director on the date the plan was frozen and they are not entitled to receive a retirement benefit under any of the Company's other retirement plans or programs.
 Under the Directors' Retirement Plan, an annual retirement benefit of \$24,000 will be paid to a qualified director for the lesser of the number of years of his or her service as a director or 10 years.
 Payment of benefits under this plan generally begins on the later of the director's termination of service as a director or the attainment of age 65.
-Directors with less than five years of service at December 31, 1995 and directors' Retirement Plan.
+Directors with less than five years of service at December 31, 1995 and directors who are elected after this date are not eligible to participate in the Directors' Retirement Plan.